MAT 418/518 Syllabus

 • A First Course in Partial Differential Equations with Complex Variables and Transform Methods, by H.F.
 Weinberger, Dover Publications, 1995

-This is the first half of a two-semester course on the application of analytical methods to partial differential equations, which is the arena where many of these applications were developed.
+In this course we will mostly study analytical methods for solving partial differential equations.
 This will be a thorough treatment of the solution of initial and boundary value problems of partial differential equations.
-Topics for the full year will include classification of partial differential equations, the method of characteristics, separation of variables, Fourier analysis, integral equations and integral transforms, generalized functions, Green's functions, Sturm–Liouville theory, approximations, and numerical methods.
-We will cover the first seven chapters of the main text.
+Topics for this semester will include the classification of partial differential equations, separation of variables, Fourier series, Sturm–Liouville theory, first order partial differential equations, the method of characteristics, and numerical methods.
+We will cover the chapters in the online course notes, though these topics can also be found in standard texts on partial differential equations.

 Materials on the Web